joshithajoshi/ApexCoders/README.md

 1. User Login, Logout and Signup, Update profile
 2. Course Management
 3. Creating and deleting assignments
-4. Making Submissions and Grading Submissions
+4. Making Submissions and Grading Submissions and submission validation
 5. Seperate User-Interface for teachers and students

 Explanation of the feature is as follows: